Type Traits

 #include <type_traits>

-Type traits are within the std namespace.
-Almost all standard library-type traits are templated structs.
-They accept the type we want to investigate as a template parameter and make the result of that investigation available through a static value field.
+namespace, and almost all of them are struct templates.
+They accept the type we want to investigate as a template parameter and make the result of that investigation available through a static value

 #include <type_traits>